soupwork/Cisco7to8converter/README.md

 -verbose >this flag will have the program display to the screen all the steps that
 	are being taken to create and save the passwords in the target system.
 This will display usernames and plaintext passwords.

+-change > This flag is a request to have the program change the password on the
+	remote router.

--verify > this flag will ssh into the test router to verify the username/secret8
+-verify > this flag will ssh into the remote router to verify the username/secret8
-	combination are working.
+	combination are working after being changed.

 -f filename > this option imports a csv file.
 The first row is headers (not data)
 	If included, the second row will be used as the test router.